List of Naruto characters: Madara Uchiha

 During most of the Naruto series, Obito uses the name of "Madara", until Kabuto Yakushi finds the real Madara Uchiha and reanimates him to force Obito into an alliance.
 Despite their agreement, Kabuto summons Madara to fight against the Shinobi Alliance.
 Madara manages to sever his connection to Kabuto's technique by using the hand signs of the Reanimation Jutsu, defeating most of the Ninja Alliance forces.
 Madara manages to fully resurrect as planned by sacrificing Obito, becoming the Ten Tails's host once he regains one of his Rinnegan.
 After regaining his other eye, Madara is able to complete the Eye of the Moon Plan before finding himself betrayed by Black Zetsu who proceeds to turn him into a vessel for Kaguya's spirit.
 Though freed upon Kaguya being resealed, the ordeal placed a regretful Madara on the verge of death and dies being able to finally make peace with Hashirama.
 In the Japanese anime, Madara (and Obito in his Madara guise) is voiced by Naoya Uchida while Gou Inoue voices him as a child.
-In the English version, Madara's voice is supplied by Neil Kaplan, with Xander Mobus voicing him as a child.
+In the English version, Madara's voice is supplied by Neil Charles Kaplan, with Xander Mobus voicing him as a child.